Jasper

 ✦ ✦ ✦

 Jasper is a variety of microcrystalline quartz belonging to the large chalcedony family.
-Appreciated since antiquity, it stands out for its varied colors, natural patterns, and remarkable diversity.
+Valued since antiquity, it is distinguished by its varied colors, natural patterns, and remarkable diversity.

-Found in many regions worldwide, jasper has long been used to create decorative objects, amulets, and jewelry.
+Found in many regions of the world, jasper has long been used for making decorative objects, amulets, and jewelry.
 Each variety has a unique appearance shaped by the minerals present during its formation.

 In lithotherapy, jasper is traditionally associated with grounding, stability, and protection.